Mujahidshafi/PG_Inventory_Management/README.md

 | Sprint 09      | Back End Creation for Field Run Modify/Clean Storage Modify/<br>Screening Storage Modify/Sale Page/In Process Pages<br>and any other needed modifications  |

 Key Milestones:
- * The creation of our database is essential for the continution of our project, and due to that it is placed in Sprint 05
+ * The creation of our database is essential for the continuation of our project, and due to that it is placed in Sprint 05
  * Several of our pages depend on data produced by other pages.
 For example:
    * New Field Run- allows the user to input data to begin manipulating
    * Create Job- allows for job creation, which can then be viewed/manipulated through the View Job, Run Job, and In Process Pages
    * Search- supports the Search History and Search Modify pages
- * These pages are planned for earlier on due to their dependencies to prevent possible function problems
+ * These pages are planned for earlier on due to their dependencies to prevent possible functional issues

 <p align="right">(<a href="#readme-top">back to top</a>)</p>